Last updated October 2018

 The Serengeti, Tanzania

-Serengeti National Park is one of the best safaris you will ever go on and has been my luckiest place for lion spotting, and it’s the only place I’ve seen a leopard, on 2 separate occasions (2009 and 2014).
+Serengeti National Park is one of the best safaris you will ever go on and has been my luckiest place for lion spotting, and it’s the only place I’ve seen a leopard.

 READ MORE: Finding the Lion King in the Serengeti

 You can combine your trip to the Serengeti with a Ngorongoro Crater safari.
 It’s on the way, so it would be a massive shame not to see it and it is stunning, so the views alone make it worth it.
 This is the one place where I’ve seen an endangered black rhino.
 Make sure you start early to catch the animals being active in the morning!

 Where to Stay in the Ngorongoro Crater: Pretty much all of the camping safaris stay at Ngorongoro Simba Campsite.
 If you want to sleep in an actual bed, try the Ngorongoro Serena Safari Lodge: A beautiful lodge with great views over the crater.
 Or the Neptune Ngorongoro Luxury Lodge.
 Check out some other options here.

 Time Needed: 1 – 2 Days.
 If you spend the night at on the crater rim, you will usually do a game drive in the crater in the morning, then head back to Arusha around lunch time, arriving in the early evening.
 So you only really need 1 night on the crater rim and half a day in the crater.

 READ MORE: A Safari in the Ngorongoro Crater